lakeel-altla/samples-k8s-configurations/ingress-nginx-https/README.md

 # /ingress-nginx

-Sample configurations to use an ingress with nginx.
+Sample configurations to use an ingress with nginx over TLS.

 # Usage